How SASE works

 Unified Cloud Edge is the first solution from a single vendor to fully integrate the first three security technologies listed in Gartner’s SASE framework.
 MVISION Unified Cloud Edge (UCE) provides a converged security solution to simplify adoption of a Secure Access Service Edge (SASE) architecture and help reduce the costs and complexity of modern cybersecurity.
 UCE enables secure access to the cloud from any device for ultimate workforce productivity by integrated data loss prevention, device/user control and other security technologies into web filtering (SWG), endpoint management and cloud control (CASB).

-To delive an even more complete security architecture for a Secure Access Service Edge (SASE), McAfee has agreed to acquire Light Point Security, a pioneer in browser isolation founded by former employees of the National Security Agency (NSA) to expand the threat prevention capabilities of Unified Cloud Edge.
+To deliver an even more complete security architecture for a Secure Access Service Edge (SASE), McAfee has acquired Light Point Security, a pioneer in browser isolation founded by former employees of the National Security Agency (NSA) to expand the threat prevention capabilities of Unified Cloud Edge.
 McAfee plans to integrate Light Point Security’s browser isolation technology into our cloud-native secure web gateway for use in any web security policy.

 Light Point Security’s browser isolation technology takes the end user’s web browsing session and isolates the page remotely in a secure location, then replicates an interactive image of the session in the user’s browser with a technique called pixel mapping.
 This provides the end user with protection against web-based threats because malicious code can’t leave the isolated browser, which is remote from their endpoint.
 This technology complements McAfee’s secure web gateway which has a unique, industry-leading approach to malware prevention – real-time emulation.
 Emulation removes the vast majority of malware in milliseconds as traffic is processed.
 The next evolution is removing the ability for malicious code to reach an end-user altogether.